nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * [Viewing a role](#viewing-a-role-view)

 ### Find roles by Name: `name`
 Searches for roles with the provided names.
+If multiple keywords inputted, there may be multiple results that contains these key words.

 Format: `name {keywords}...`